radoone/SpringBootAi/readme.md

 <img src="./public/agent.png" alt="drawing" width="800"/>

+### 5. Create an About page

+Using any of the Cursor features, create an **About Page** for your E-Shop.

+### 6. Implement "Add to Cart" functionality and page

+Using any of the Cursor features, allow the user to add items to their cart, and view the items in a new page.

-### 5. Create an API to use Google's GenAI for image generation
+### 7. BONUS: Create an API to use Google's GenAI for image generation

 Using any of the Cursor features, create an API to generate new images for your products with [Google Imagen](https://ai.google.dev/gemini-api/docs/imagen-prompt-guide).